 Frequently on the Internet I see various articles for sufferers of anxiety or panic disorders about how to deal with anxiety or panic attacks while they’re happening.
 What I see less often is articles with information for friends and family of a sufferer on how to help them.
 It’s certainly shouldn’t be anyone else’s responsibility to fix the problem because that can only truly be done by the person who’s experiencing the anxiety.
 But the easiest way for a person to overcome anxiety or panic is having someone they are completely comfortable with around them — someone that can assure them everything is going to be okay.

 I’ve been fortunate enough to clear up a lot of my issues thanks to these points and additional lifestyle changes like diet and exercise.
-I write this article because I want to help people who suffer from anxiety and panic and I also want to help people who know sufferers and want to be able to help them in any way possible because another person’s understanding and support can make all the difference.
-Based on my experience talking with other people who suffer from anxiety and panic disorders, many people can relate, I still write based on my experience.
+Based on my experience talking with others, many people can relate, but I still write based on my own past experience.

 - Do remind the person having a panic attack that they are in no way obligated to stay where they are.
 They can leave if they are panicking about something or feel uncomfortable.
 Offer them a ride home if necessary after observing the person’s current mental capacity.
 Absolutely don’t pressure them to do something they don’t want to do.